Teeth Whitening in Winnipeg MB

 What Gives Teeth Their Colour?

-To understand the process of whitening teeth, it’s important to know a little bit about dental anatomy.
-Your teeth are made up of a few different substances and layers; the ones of importance for this topic are enamel and dentin.
+To understand the process of whitening teeth, it’s important to know a little bit about the dental anatomy of teeth.
+Your teeth are made up of a few different substances and layers; the ones of importance for this topic are tooth enamel and dentin.
 Enamel is an extremely hard, highly mineralized substance.
-It’s mostly transparent, but contributes blues, greens, and pinks to the overall colour of the tooth.
+It’s mostly transparent, but contributes blues, greens, and pinks to the overall colour of the teeth.
 Dentin, the substance found below the layer of enamel, is naturally a colour somewhere between yellow and brown.
-These two substances together create the colour of the tooth.
+These two substances together create the colour of the teeth.

-You should note that this means teeth are never naturally a stark white colour; there are always tints of different colours in the overall composition of the tooth.
-The colour you want your teeth to be should be informed by a number of different aesthetic considerations like the tones of your face and mouth, social expectations for tooth colour, the type of makeup you wear, and more.
-When you book an appointment with us, we can go over these aesthetic considerations and help you choose a whitening plan that’s right for your goals and budget.
+You should note that this means teeth are never naturally a stark white colour; there are always tints of different colours in the overall composition of the teeth.
+The colour you want your teeth to be should be informed by a number of different aesthetic considerations like the tones of your face and mouth, social expectations for teeth colour, the type of makeup you wear, and more.
+When you book an appointment with us, our team will go over these aesthetic considerations and help you choose a whitening plan that’s right for your goals and budget.

 There are other factors that can affect the colour of your teeth, the most common of which is staining.
 Chemicals from coffee, tea, wine, chocolate, and other foods can create yellow-brown stains on your teeth.
-Smoking can also affect tooth colouration.
-The ways in which those surface stains are cleaned differ from how one might treat tooth discolouration caused by worn-down enamel.
+Smoking can also affect teeth colouration.
+The ways in which those surface stains are cleaned differ from how one might treat teeth discolouration caused by worn-down tooth enamel.

 Whitening strips are another popular over-the-counter method of changing the colour of your teeth.
 These strips contain a bleaching agent, usually hydrogen peroxide, which is an irritant that can cause discomfort and inflammation.
 That means it’s not rare to experience some sensitivity in the gums and teeth after using whitening strips.
 This discomfort usually dissipates after a few uses.
 If the discomfort is severe or long-lasting, discontinue your use of whitening strips and book an appointment with us asap.